rjsears/chia_plot_manager/README.md

 </div>
 <br>
 <p><font size="3">
-Hopefully if you are readig this you know what Chia is and what a plot is.
+Hopefully if you are reading this you know what Chia is and what a plot is.
 I am pretty new to Chia myself but I determined that I needed to come up with a way to manage my plots and hard drives that hold thse plots someonewhat automatically since my job as a pilot keep me gone a lot.
 I <em>am not</em> a programmer, so please, use this code with caution, test it yourself and provide feedback.
 This is a working version that is currently running and working for my setup which I will explain below.
 Hopefully it will be of some help to others, it is the least I can do to give back to the Chia community.

 Hopefully, this might provide some inspiration for others in regard to their automation projects.
 Contributions are always welcome.</p>